-Dr. Cordes is an Associate Professor of Psychology at Boston College.
+Dr. Cordes is a Professor of Psychology and Neuroscience at Boston College.
 Research in her lab centers on the development of quantity concepts and social influences of math learning.

 You can find more detailed information about Dr. Cordes on her personal page.

 Lesenia graduated from the University of Wisconsin – Madison with a BS in Psychology and Neurobiology in 2018.
 Her previous experience includes working with rhesus macaques in the Saalmann Lab and working with children in the Social Kids Lab at UW – Madison.
 Lesenia is interested in topics in social psychology and plans to pursue a PhD in that field.
 She enjoys spending time in nature, trying new coffee shops, and playing trivia.